QiningDeng/The-programming-performance-of-ChatGPT-in-Slope-stability-analysis/README.md

 In the future, the number of validation data sets will continue to be expanded to better evaluate the calculation accuracy under the strength reduction method.

+# ✒️Citing Articles

+If our project has been helpful to you, please consider the following citation:
+Deng, Q., Cui, Y., Wang J., Zheng J., Xu C., 2025.
+ChatGPT-assisted programming approach for three-dimensional slope stability analysis.
+Rock Soil Mech.
+46(S1), 322-334.
+(In Chinese) https://doi.org/10.16285/j.rsm.2024.1570.

 # ✨Contact

 If you have any questions, please email `1974739605ngyx@gmail.com`.